Vimoutiers Tiger tank: Post-war

 After World War II, much of the Normandy region was littered with discarded military hardware.
 Local scrap dealers purchased this hardware off the landowner (on whose property the hardware was on) and scrapped the vehicles.
 This Tiger I was sold to a scrap dealer called M. Morat, who removed easily accessible parts of the tank such as the transmission gearbox, various hatches, among other smaller fittings and exhaust cowlings, etc. Over time, souvenir hunters also removed other small items off the tank.

 For the next 30 years, however, the tank remained rusting in its roadside ditch, retrieving it being difficult due to the tank's considerable size and weight.
 After Morat’s death, ownership of the tank was passed to his sister, who then sold it over to another scrap dealer in Caen.
-When this new owner attempted to start scrapping the tank, starting first with its turret, the local people of Vimoutiers decided to preserve the historic combat vehicle and purchased it for 6,000 Francs to keep as a historical monument.
+When this new owner attempted to start scrapping the tank, starting first with its turret, the local people of Vimoutiers decided to preserve the historic combat vehicle and purchased it for 6,000 francs to keep as a historical monument.

-The tank was featured prominently in the May 1975 issue (Issue 8) of After the Battle Magazine.
+The tank was featured prominently in the May 1975 issue (issue 8) of After the Battle magazine.

 In October 1975, the tank was recovered by Alain Roudeix.
 The turret was first lifted off to reduce the overall weight and the chassis was then pulled and pushed out of the roadside ditch by bulldozers.
 The turret was replaced and the tank was placed on a concrete plinth close to where it was originally abandoned in 1944.
-Having been partially restored, the Tiger tank remains on display on the outskirts of Vimoutiers.
+Having been partially restored, the Tiger tank remains on display on the outskirts of Vimoutiers beside the road heading towards Gacé on Route Départemental D979.
 It was classified as a French Monument Historique in December 1975.

-The tank is located beside the road heading towards Gacé on Route Départemental D979.
+The Vimoutiers Tiger tank is one of only ten known intact Tiger I tanks remaining in the world.
+France and Russia both have two, the Tank Museum in Bovington in the UK has a working Tiger I and the US and Germany each have one.

-The Vimoutiers Tiger tank is one of only seven known intact Tiger I tanks remaining in the world.
-France and Russia both have two, a working Tiger I is at the Tank Museum in Bovington in the UK and one each can be found in the USA and Germany.
+The tank is featured in Death in June's compilation album Abandon Tracks!